KSMadhavan/website_files/content/docs/create_your_website/google_cloud_storage.md

 2. Then type

     ```bash
-    gsutil -m cp -r public gs://www.yourdomain.com
+    gsutil -m cp -r public gs://www.ksmadhavan.in
     ```

-3. Ensure that you replace `yourdomain.com` with the one you bought from Godaddy
+3. Ensure that you replace `ksmadhavan.in` with the one you bought from Godaddy

 Reference: [cp command in gsutil](https://cloud.google.com/storage/docs/gsutil/commands/cp), [uploading objects to storage bucket](https://cloud.google.com/storage/docs/uploading-objects)